bastecklein/bmloader/OPTIMIZATION_GUIDE.md

     });
 }

+// For scene-level performance, you'll need to:
+// 1.
+Extract geometry/material if the model is simple (1 mesh)
+// 2.
+Create a manual InstancedMesh
+// 3.
+Or consider object pooling for dynamic objects

+// Example for single-mesh models: if (analysis.currentDrawCalls === 1) {
+    // Extract the single mesh's geometry and material let singleMesh;
+    powerup.traverse(child => {
+        if (child.isMesh && !singleMesh) singleMesh = child;
+    });

+    if (singleMesh) {
-// Then use Three.js InstancedMesh for scene-level optimization const instancedMesh = new THREE.InstancedMesh(
+        const instancedMesh = new THREE.InstancedMesh(
-    powerup.geometry,
-    powerup.material,
+            singleMesh.geometry,
+            singleMesh.material,
             100  // 100 instances in scene
         );
+        // Position instances as needed...
+    }
+}
 ```

 ### 2. Complex Animated Models (Characters)